Liamnooneatu/AnchorManagment/README.md

 by adding a boat to your cart you can then checkout and even enter a **Discount code** to get some money off your cart total!

-Websites we used for coding examples and features:
+Websites we used for coding examples, features & importing live gifs :

 https://www.w3schools.com/nodejs/default.asp